-The procedures below may be used to address alleged collateral misconduct by the Respondent arising from the investigation of occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another), when alleged violations of the Policy are being addressed at the same time.
-In such cases, the Title IX Coordinator
+The procedures below may be used to address alleged collateral misconduct by the Respondent arising from the investigation oFor occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another), when alleged violations of the Policy are being addressed at the same time.
+In such cases, the Title IX Coordinator may consult with the institution officials who typically oversee such conduct (e.g., human resources, Future Professional Advisor, Education Leaders, etc.) to provide input as needed.
+All other allegations of misconduct unrelated to incidents covered by the Policy will be addressed through procedures described in the School catalog, and staff handbooks.